total-fraud/redux-shopping-cart/README.md

 ##Inner components logic you can read from components comments

-##To run puppeteer tests you need to wright in the terminal: npm run preview and start then start the test
+##To run puppeteer tests you need to wright in the terminal: npm run preview and then start the test

 ##To run non puppeteer tests simply npm run dev and then proceed with it